 - Includes a legalization program, allowing all immigrants currently living in the U.S. to remain here permanently and without penalty;

-- Protects worker rights for both current and future immigrants, including overturning the Hoffman Plastics decision;
+- Protects worker rights for both current and future immigrants, including overturning Hoffman Plastic Compounds, Inc. v.
+NLRB;

 - Prioritizes family unification;